Patent law's approach to AI: finding the way forward

 Some government agencies are already working toward concrete frameworks for the consideration of AI's role in IP development, as exemplified by the Japan Patent Office's (JPO) guidance for AI-related use cases.
 In their presentation, JPO regulators indicate where it makes sense to grant or deny patents.
 Considering Japan's rich history of technological innovation and accompanying pedigree, it is certainly feasible that the JPO's guidance could end up being a model for other regulators around the world.

-To best navigate the labyrinth of current and future IP law across the globe, individual inventors and businesses alike will need assistance from a seasoned IP services provider like Dennemeyer.
+To best navigate the labyrinth of current and future IP law across the globe, individual inventors and businesses alike will need assistance from a seasoned Trademark Protection provider like Dennemeyer.
 We have the international scope, dedicated (and forward-thinking) personnel and diverse range of services necessary to protect creations developed with the aid of AI.